vickmuir/vpc-on-classic-block-storage/block_storage_is_profiles.md

 | | | Above 600 GB to 2 TB | 5 IOPS/GB up to 10,000 IOPS|
 | 10 IOPS/GB | Demanding storage workloads - Data intensive workloads created by NoSQL databases, data processing for video, machine learning, and analytics | 10 GB to 300 GB | Up to 3,000 IOPS |
 | | | Above 300 GB to 2 TB | 10 IOPS/GB up to 20,000 IOPS |
 {: caption="Table 1.
-IOPS tiers and performance" caption-side="top"}
+IOPS tier profiles and performance levels for each tier" caption-side="top"}

 The Maximum throughput for all block storage IOPS tiers is 750 MB/s based on a 16K block size